 Microeconomics is concerned with the behavior of the individual economic agents-consumers, households and businesses-that make up the overall economy.
 The goal of this course is to introduce students to the analytical tools and techniques used by economists to better understand the choices that economic agents make and how markets function.
 This course also provides an introduction to fields that apply microeconomics such as environmental economics, international trade, industrial organization, labor economics and public finance.
-HSS: STAFF include monetary and fiscal policy, inflation, unemployment, and economic growth.
 HSS; STAFF